I, Vampire Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: I, Vampire

 Quick Plot Summary: Released in 2000, I, Vampire is a Horror film directed by Denice Duff.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Denice Duff.
+It provides a scannable look at the movie's central conflict involving Denice Duff as Michelle / Victoria (archive footage).

 Ending Explained: I, Vampire

-The final moments of I, Vampire reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of I, Vampire reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch I, Vampire?